 In 2005, here in Campbell River, we had an incredible invasion of tent caterpillars.
-There were so many that you could not walk without stepping on them, on the roads, there was a brown mush where the tires of vehicles road.
+There were so many that you could not walk without stepping on them.
+On the roads, there was a brown mush where the tires of vehicles road.

 My plum tree was completely covered by silk and the nest of silk spread out for 5 meters into the yard in all directions from the tree, it was like something out of a horror movie.
 This was going on all over town.
 I thought they would never be gone but two years later, they were almost completely gone.